JohnLapis/how-rsa-works/index.md

 The public key is the pair $(e, n)$.

 Now we calculate the value of $d$.
-Since $d$ is the multiplicative inverse of $e$, we can calculate it using the [Extended Euclidean algorithm](https://en.wikipedia.org/wiki/Extended_Euclidean_algorithm), aka pulverizer, which is seomthin different from Euclid's alg.
+Since $d$ is the multiplicative inverse of $e$, we can calculate it using the [Extended Euclidean algorithm](https://en.wikipedia.org/wiki/Extended_Euclidean_algorithm), aka pulverizer, which returns the gcd and the numbers that satisfy smallest linear combination of $d$ and $e$.

 <div class="row">
 <div class="col-lg-5" markdown="1">